alidev20002/NobiAlert/README.md

 ## Features
 - Foreground service for checking prices
-- Sset list of currency to check their prices
+- Set list of currency to check their prices
 - Display the notification when the currency reaches the desired price
 - Using the nobitex api to get prices